- Why Research

 Full Research Summary

 His primary clinical research interest focuses on minimizing the extent of surgery required for women with breast cancer through the use of neoadjuvant therapies and novel intra-operative techniques.
-The focus of the preoperative therapy trials is to target treatment for breast cancer and develop genotypic profiles that will in the future lead to individualized tailored therapies for patients with breast cancer.
+The focus of the preoperative therapy trials is to target treatment for breast cancer and develop tumor profiles that will in the future lead to individualized tailored therapies for patients with breast cancer.

 BCRF Investigator Since